snakster/cpp.react/guides/Concurrency.md

 The [Dataflow model guide](Dataflow-model.html) showed how interdependent reactive values can be represented as graphs.
 It further showed how inputs are grouped into transactions and processed in turns that propagate changes through the graph.
 Based on this dataflow model, we can immediately devise a scheme to parallelize the updating process:
 When there are more than two outgoing edges, both paths can be traversed in parallel by different threads.
 Coupled with the requirement for update minimality, if a node has multiple predecessors, only the last arriving thread coming from a predecessor may proceed.

 In other words, threads are forked and joined analogously to the paths in the graph.
-Instead of using threads directly, C++React utilizes TBB's tasks interface.
+Instead of using threads directly, C++React utilizes TBB's task interface.
 Tasks are units of computation that are automatically mapped to a thread pool.
 The following figure shows an example of how node updates could be parallelized:

 <img src="{{ site.baseurl }}/media/conc1.png" alt="Drawing" width="500px"/>

-Propagation is inherently parallelizable and synchronization can be realized efficiently based on atomic counters, though details depend on the implementation.
+Propagation is inherently parallelizable and synchronization can be realized efficiently with on atomic counters, though details depend on the implementation.
 There exist different concrete algorithms, which can be selected as part of the concurrency policy of a domain.
 This includes the option of sequential updating, which disables automatic parallelization.